Exploring the spectrum of stochastic gravitational-wave anisotropies with pulsar timing arrays: Introduction

 Our derivation also provides a simple framework to predict anisotropies while relaxing some of the assumptions that are typically made in the standard scenario of GW emission within the PTA band.
 As a corollary of our results, we show how the frequency dependence of anisotropies is modified by additional physical processes driving the binary inspiral, such as stellar scattering and interactions with circumbinary gas.
 These processes might accelerate the evolution of the binary at the lowest frequencies accessible to PTA observations.
 In this scenario, the GW spectrum is attenuated, but we show that the relative amplitude of the anisotropies are enhanced.

 Finally, we use this formalism to compute the expected level of linear and circular polarizations of the SGWB.
 Each SMBHB is individually polarized as a function of the orientation of the orbit with respect to the line of sight.
 While the expectation value of the isotropic component of the linear and circular polarizations are zero, the anisotropies are not, since fluctuations in the numbers of sources lead to fluctuations on the polarizations at different sky locations.
-We show that, given a prediction for the level of anisotropies in the intensity, the circular polarization is expected to be around a quarter of this value (as shown by Ref.~\cite{ValbusaDallArmi:2023ydl}), and the linear polarizations around $3\%$.
+We show that, given a prediction for the level of anisotropies in the intensity, the circular polarization is expected to comparable to this value (as shown by Ref.~\cite{ValbusaDallArmi:2023ydl}), and the linear polarizations around $3\%$.

 This paper is organized as follows.
 We discuss the model for the SGWB produced by a population of inspiralling SMBHBs in Sec.~\ref{sec:SGWB}, which has been used to compute the isotropic component.
 We extend this formalism to compute the anisotropies of the SGWB in Sec.~\ref{sec:shotnoise} due to shot noise.
 We present our results in Sec.~\ref{sec:results}, exploring the dependence of the anisotropies on the SMBHB population, the physical processes driving the binary inspiral, and the polarization of the SGWB.
 We conclude in Sec.~\ref{sec:conclusion}.